cookie777/altgorithm-data-structure-crash-course/linked-list.md

 - Since 02 could be heavy task, you can try either 02 or 03

 ### Exercise 03
-- Let's try to solve some leet code questions
+- Let's try to solve some leet code questions.
+(You dont' havet to solve all, Just one is enough for now)
 - https://leetcode.com/problems/linked-list-cycle/description/
 - https://leetcode.com/problems/remove-nth-node-from-end-of-list/
 - https://leetcode.com/problems/reverse-linked-list/